French wine: Wine regions of France

 The recognized wine-producing areas in France are regulated by the Institut National des Appellations d'Origine (INAO).
 Every appellation in France is defined by INAO, in regards to each individual region's particular wine "character".
 If a wine fails to meet the INAO's strict criteria it is declassified into a lower appellation, or Vin de Pays or Vin de Table.
 There are a great many appellations in France, easily classified into one of the main wine-producing regions listed below:

 Alsace

 Alsace is primarily a white-wine region, though some red, rosé, sparkling and sweet wines are also produced.
-It is situated in eastern France on the river Ill and borders Germany, a country with which it shares many grape varieties as well as a long tradition of varietal labelling.
+It is situated in eastern France on the river Ill and borders Germany, a country that it shares many grape varieties as well as a long tradition of varietal labelling.
 Grapes grown in Alsace include Riesling, Gewurztraminer, Pinot gris, Pinot blanc, Pinot noir, and Muscat.

 Beaujolais

 Beaujolais is primarily a red-wine region generally made from the Gamay grape.
 Gamay is characterized by an early ripening and acidic variety.
 Due to the carbonic maceration that producers use during the wine-making process Beaujolais wines are brightly colored with a low level of soft tannin.
 They usually have an intense fruity flavor of raspberry and cranberry.
 Apart from Gamay grape some white and sparkling rosé are also produced.

 Beaujolais region is situated in central East of France following the river Saone below Burgundy and above Lyon.
 There are 12 appellations in Beaujolais including Beaujolais AOC and Beaujolais-Villages AOC and 10 Crus: Brouilly, Regnié, Chiroubles, Cote de Brouilly, Fleurie, Saint-Amour, Chénas, Juliénas, Morgon and Moulin-a-Vent.
 The Beaujolais region is also notorious for the Beaujolais Nouveau, a popular vin de primeur which is released annually on the third Thursday of November.